benlau/testable/README.md

 Features

 1. Support to run tests from mutiple QObject
+2. Support to run QTest (C++) and Quick Tests (QML) in a single project
-2. Run specific test case / test object by command line
+3. Run specific test case / test object by command line
-3. Utilities to search QQuickItem from Repeater/Flickable/ListView/GridView
+4. Utilities to search QQuickItem from Repeater/Flickable/ListView/GridView

 Classes